A Timeline Of Everything Trump Did The Week Before He Tested Positive For COVID-19

 Afternoon:

-Evening: Using his usual favorite method for big announcements, Trump took to Twitter to share the news himself.
-He tweeted just before 1 a.m., saying, "Tonight, @FLOTUS and I tested positive for COVID-19.
+Evening: Using his usual favourite method for big announcements, Trump took to Twitter to share the news himself.
+He tweeted just before 1am, saying, "Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!"
-Shortly after 1 a.m., the White House released a memo from Dr. Conley confirming the news.
+Shortly after 1am, the White House released a memo from Dr Conley confirming the news.